front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 ---
 id: adyen
 title: Adyen integration
+description: This guide explain how Front-Commerce allows to use Adyen in a headless commerce project.
 ---

-This page contains information about the different ways you can accept payments with [Adyen](https://www.adyen.com/) in your Front-Commerce application.
+There are different ways for you to accept payments with [Adyen](https://www.adyen.com/) in your Front-Commerce application.

 ## As a Front-Commerce payment method